Animal Husbandry

 • Technological Dualism: The livestock sector in India is marred by technological dualism.
 For instance, dairying in urban areas is largely based on improved breeds as compared to that in rural areas.

-• Non-compliance in Phyto-sanitary: Due to non-compliance of phyto-sanitary conditions and quality standards, the exports of livestock products do not realise its true potential.
+• Non-compliance in Phyto-sanitary: Due to non-compliance with Phyto-sanitary conditions and quality standards, the exports of livestock products do not realise their true potential.

-• Ineffective Quarantine Regime: It has led to importation of contaminated biologicals and infected livestock species.
+• Ineffective Quarantine Regime: This has led to the importation of contaminated biologicals and infected livestock species.

 1. What is livestock?

-Livestock are farm animals commercially raised and reared to meet the needs of food (egg and meat) and non-food (wool and leather).
+Livestock are farm animals commercially raised and reared to meet the needs of farming purposes and food (egg and meat) and non-food (wool and leather).

 Livestock farming comes with many advantages.
-They create employment opportunity, provide food security, and alleviate poverty in addition to raising the income of the farmers.
+They create employment opportunities, provide food security, and alleviate poverty, in addition to raising the income of the farmers.

-To start livestock farming you need to start with selecting the type of livestock you want to rear.
+To start livestock farming, you need to start by selecting the type of livestock you want to rear.

 Sonu Gupta